 Fancying a cigarette and a mood disorder might not sound alike; however, both are addictions in a sense.
-Depression and anxiety trap people into the same patterns of thoughts and actions, while cigarettes do the same by giving a sense of pleasure.
+Depression and anxiety can both trap people into the same patterns of thoughts and actions, while cigarettes do the same by delivering a sense of comfort, familiarity, and pleasure.

 And in time, these paths run deeper and deeper, making it impossible to escape the groove.

-Psychedelics, a class of psychoactive substances that cause changes in perception, mood, and cognitive processes, might be the fresh snowfall that lets the sled down into a new road.
+Psychedelics, a class of psychoactive substances that causes changes in perception, mood, and cognitive processes, might be the fresh snowfall that lets the sled down into a new road.

-There’ve been only a few studies on them with small sample sizes that we will touch upon in this writing; however, still, psychedelics’ extraordinary effects on terminally ill and those with major depression have become so obvious that they are hard to deny at this point.
+There have only been a limited number of studies on psychedelics with small sample sizes, which we will discuss in this article.
+Still, psychedelics’ extraordinary effects on terminally ill and those with major depression have become so obvious that they are hard to deny at this point.

 "It’s one of these moments that really changed everything in my life.
-I saw this black smoke sort of come out of me and I just felt so at peace and so euphoric about the future."
+I saw this black smoke come out of me, and I just felt so at peace and so euphoric about the future."

-These are the words of Octavian Mihai, recalling taking part in a study that examined whether psilocybin, the active ingredient in magic mushrooms, could reduce anxiety and depression in cancer patients.
+These are the words of Octavian Mihai, recalling taking part in a trial that examined whether psilocybin, the active ingredient in "magic" mushrooms, could help cancer patients with anxiety and depression.

-At the age of 21, he was diagnosed with Stage 3 Hodgkin’s lymphoma and luckily, beaten it, but he had been battling the fear of death ever since.
+At the age of 21, he was diagnosed with Stage 3 Hodgkin’s lymphoma, a cancer of the lymphatic system, and had beaten it, but he had been living the fear of death ever since.

-About 80% of cancer patients showed significant reductions in psychological disorders.
-Side effects were close to none, and some seven months later, most of them were still holding on to that sense of peace, all from taking just one pill.
+About 80 percent of cancer patients experienced significant improvements in their mental health.
+Side effects were close to none, and around seven months later, most of them were still holding onto that sense of peace, all from taking just one pill.